IBM/db2developerextension-about/docs/working-with-stored-procedures/creating-native-sql-stored-procedures.md

-Here's a complete example of a stored procedure that calculates an employee's bonus.
+The following stored procedure is used to calculate an employee's bonus.
 This procedure takes an employee ID and bonus rate as input parameters, retrieves the employee's salary from the database, calculates the bonus amount, and returns both the calculated bonus and a status message as output parameters:

 ```sql
 -- File: CalculateBonus.spsql